holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### Optimized wheels (optional)

 To get Panel installed inside a Jupyterlite session we have to install it with `piplite`.
-The default Bokeh and Panel packages are quite large since they contain contents which are needed in a server environemnt, however since we will be running inside Jupyter these contents are not needed.
+The default Bokeh and Panel packages are quite large since they contain contents which are needed in a server environment.
+Since we will be running inside Jupyter these contents are not needed.
 To bundle the optimized packages download them from the CDN and place them in the `<lite-dir>/pypi` directory.
-You can download them from the CDN (replacing the latest version numbers).
+You can download them from the CDN (replacing the latest version numbers):

 ```
 https://cdn.holoviz.org/panel/0.14.2/dist/wheels/bokeh-2.4.3-py3-none-any.whl